3D Question Answering: 3DQA Task and ScanQA Dataset

-Fig.~\ref{fig:questiontypes} illustrate the statistics of question types of our ScanQA dataset and VQA dataset.
+Fig.~\ref{fig:questiontypes} illustrate\trysq{s} the statistics \trysq{by} question types \trysq{for} our ScanQA dataset and \trysq{the} VQA dataset.
 First, the spatial concept is much more important for 3D scenes, compared to perspective projected and scale agnostic images.
-Thus, questions about ``\textit{spatial}'' concepts (e.g., scale, angle, position and their comparison), ``\textit{placement}'' (e.g., symmetrical), and ``\textit{spatial comparison to average}'' (e.g., to estimate a size and compare to an average one) are common in 3DQA.
-Second, compared to the 3D point cloud, 2D images are viewpoint specific, which arise different conventional spatial representations.
+Thus, questions about ``\textit{spatial}'' concepts (e.g., scale, angle, position and their comparison), ``\textit{placement}'' (e.g., symmetrical), and ``\textit{spatial comparison to average}'' (e.g., to estimate \trysq{the} size and compare \trysq{it} to an average one) are common in 3DQA.
+Second, compared to the 3D point cloud, 2D images are viewpoint specific, \trysq{arising from} different conventional spatial representations.
 For example, we commonly use words like ``front'', or references like ``the closer desk (to me)'' to describe an object in 2D images.
-However, as these descriptions are viewpoint dependent, they will cause uncertainty in a 3D scene.
+However, as these descriptions are \srysq{viewpoint-dependent}, they will cause \trysq{ambiguity} in a 3D scene.
 Instead, people tend to specify one object in 3D scenes by describing a \textit{viewpoint or doing navigation}.
 Third, compared to a single-view 2D image, a 3D scan reconstructed from thousands of views is less restricted by occlusion.
 As a result, a 3D scan generally contains much more information than one single image.
-In order to answer these questions specific to the 3DQA task, the network should be designed with long-term memory and information ``\textit{aggregation}'' ability from more than two concerned objects.
+In order to answer these questions specific to the 3DQA task, the network should be designed with long-term memory and \trysq{the ability to} ``\trysq{\textit{aggregate}}'' \trysq{information} from more than two concerned objects. \ysq{We also show some typical data samples from our dataset in \Fref{fig:showdata} to illustrate the various appearance and geometry concepts in 3DQA, which is rare in 2D VQA.} For example, \trysq{Q}uestion 1 requires both appearance and geometry information \trysq{about} a single object and also spatial relationships with other objects.
+Question 2 captures the placement information from the aggregation of more than two objects.
+Question 3 requires the navigation capability to reach \trysq{the} correct viewpoint.
+In \trysq{Q}uestion 4, the complex placement relationships cannot be drawn from 2D clues even with the left 2D images that include all \trysq{the} 2D clues in this scene.
+The correct answer can be drawn only by observing the 3D scan with a perspective that is not humanly possible (right rendering picture).
+For \trysq{Q}uestion 5, the clues cannot be \trysq{found} within a single view because of occlusions.
+We show three views for this scene.
+The middle view is the top-down view of the whole scene in which the ceiling is manually removed for a better view.
+Before removing \trysq{it}, the greenery and the entry cabinet are occluded by the roof.
+The view on the left is a view from the sink to the greenery, where both the entry cabinet and the stairs are obscured by the wall.
+The view on the middle right is a top-down view of the entry cabinet and stairs, where the sink and greenery are occluded by the wall and the roof.
+To \trysq{obtain} the correct answer with 2D images as input, at least two images are needed with carefully-selected views, while \trysq{selecting} the correct views and obtaining \trysq{the} camera positions from \trysq{the} images or videos are also extremely difficult.